-LPN 142 Advanced Pharmacology 1 Credit
+LPN 142 Advanced Pharmacology 2 Credit

 This one credit lecture course will build on pharmacology learned during the first semester LPN courses.
 Students will study pharmacology as applied to body systems and disease processes.
 The course will focus on patient care situations and use of pharmacology during clinical experiences in the LPN program.
 The course uses the nursing process as it applies to categories of pharmacology.
-Prerequisite: all first semester LPN coursework
+Prerequisite: first semester coursework